WordPress/gutenberg/packages/data/README.md

    - _Redux parallel:_ [`subscribe`](https://redux.js.org/api-reference/store#subscribe(listener))
 - `store.dispatch( action: Object )`: Given an action object, calls the registered reducer and updates the state value.
    - _Redux parallel:_ [`dispatch`](https://redux.js.org/api-reference/store#dispatch(action))

+## Options

+### `reducer`

+A [**reducer**](https://redux.js.org/docs/basics/Reducers.html) is a function accepting the previous `state` and `action` as arguments and returns an updated `state` value.

+### `actions`

+The **`actions`** object should describe all [action creators](https://redux.js.org/glossary#action-creator) available for your store.
+An action creator is a function that optionally accepts arguments and returns an action object to dispatch to the registered reducer. _Dispatching actions is the primary mechanism for making changes to your state._

+### `selectors`

+The **`selectors`** object includes a set of functions for accessing and deriving state values.
+A selector is a function which accepts state and optional arguments and returns some value from state. _Calling selectors is the primary mechanism for retrieving data from your state_, and serve as a useful abstraction over the raw data which is typically more susceptible to change and less readily usable as a [normalized object](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape#designing-a-normalized-state).

+### `resolvers`

+A **resolver** is a side-effect for a selector.
+If your selector result may need to be fulfilled from an external source, you can define a resolver such that the first time the selector is called, the fulfillment behavior is effected.

+The `resolvers` option should be passed as an object where each key is the name of the selector to act upon, the value a function which receives the same arguments passed to the selector.
+It can then dispatch as necessary to fulfill the requirements of the selector, taking advantage of the fact that most data consumers will subscribe to subsequent state changes (by `subscribe` or `withSelect`).

+### `controls`

+_**Note:** Controls are an opt-in feature, enabled via `use` (the [Plugins API](https://github.com/WordPress/gutenberg/tree/master/packages/data/src/plugins))._

+A **control** defines the execution flow behavior associated with a specific action type.
+This can be particularly useful in implementing asynchronous data flows for your store.
+By defining your action creator or resolvers as a generator which yields specific controlled action types, the execution will proceed as defined by the control handler.

+The `controls` option should be passed as an object where each key is the name of the action type to act upon, the value a function which receives the original action object.
+It should returns either a promise which is to resolve when evaluation of the action should continue, or a value.
+The value or resolved promise value is assigned on the return value of the yield assignment.
+If the control handler returns undefined, the execution is not continued.

+Refer to the [documentation of `@wordpress/redux-routine`](https://github.com/WordPress/gutenberg/tree/master/packages/redux-routine/) for more information.

 ## Data Access and Manipulation